 Women are more prone to thyroid dysfunction than man and most women are diagnosed when they are between 30 and 50 years old.
-With such prevalence, it’s very important to understand its causes and effects as well as how you can effectively prevent or treat this common condition.
+With such prevalence, it’s very important to understand its causes as well as how you can effectively prevent or treat this common condition.

 What is Hashimoto’s Thyroiditis?